CPE Standards & Rules

 Applicants for renewal of a license shall attest on an application provided by the board that they have met the requirements for participation in a program of continuous learning as set forth by the Board or contained in the Statement on Standards for Continuing Professional Education (CPE) Programs jointly approved by the NASBA and the AICPA.
 Responsibility for documenting the acceptability of the program and the validity of the credits rests with the applicant who should retain such documentation for a period of five years following completion of each learning activity.

-To receive a complete set of these rules call the Missouri State Board of Accountancy at (573) 751-0012 or click here.
+To receive a complete set of these rules or for more information, please call the Missouri State Board of Accountancy at (573) 751-0012 or click here.